smsheehan/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90977689/150642820-839d263b-fdeb-47ab-9e42-b1bb9a848530.png)

+As can be seen in the above blurb, it is important for us to understand that banks will use interest rate to help manage the risk.
+Understanding this helps put into perspective how our model might fit into the big picture.

 ## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.